cdown/chrisdown.name/_posts/2026-03-17-zswap-vs-zram-when-to-use-what.md

 gap alone has been a hard blocker for zram adoption at a number of organisations, including Meta, that run containerised or isolated workloads.

+Even the embedded and diskless cases are narrowing.
+Many of us working in this area share similar views on where things are heading.
+Christoph, who maintains the block layer, has been direct:

+> No way.
+Stop adding hacks to the block layer just because you're abusing a
+> block driver for compressed swap.
+Please everyone direct their energy to
+> pluggable zswap backends and backing-store-less zswap now instead of making
+> the zram mess even worse.

+<div class="citation"><a href="https://lore.kernel.org/r/aabrv_xrsKPx9jZf@infradead.org">Christoph Hellwig</a>, block layer maintainer</div>

+Johannes, one of the memory management maintainers, agreed:

+> Compression is a *memory* consumer.
+A big one.
+And with swap it sits in the
+> reclaim path.
+So now you have to solve intricate MM problems with the block
+> layer in between. [...]
+We should try to make zswap the single compressed
+> swap implementation.
+It would simplify things dramatically for kernel
+> developers working on MM and the swap subsystem.
+It would make things better
+> for users too.

+<div class="citation"><a href="https://lore.kernel.org/r/aacTW_FEp6c1coDf@cmpxchg.org">Johannes Weiner</a>, MM maintainer</div>

+The "pluggable zswap backends and backing-store-less zswap" Christoph mentions refers to active work to allow zswap to operate without any disk swap device at all -- which would close the remaining use case for zram even in diskless setups.
+For what it's worth, zram is already 2.6× the lines of code of zswap.
+The direction of travel is fairly clear.

 In practice, across the services we've deployed zswap on at scale, it has consistently reduced OOMs, cut disk write pressure, and done so without any manual intervention. zram is a completely manual part of the memory management subsystem -- you